by Texas Homesteader ~

 I’ve really been on a roll this year with my dehydrator.
 I’ve dehydrated carrots & potatoes, celery and squash, green beans & tomatoes along with many more veggies.

-RancherMan doesn’t eat many apples.
-And although I love to eat them raw there’s no way I can consume that many apples before they go bad.
+RancherMan doesn’t eat many raw apples.
+And although I love to eat them that way, there’s no way I can consume that many apples before they go bad.
 So I set out to preserve them.

 But I’ve dehydrated apple slices before and although they were delicious I really wanted to preserve these in a way that would take the place of something I ordinarily would buy.